Canadian Lawyer Readers' Choice

 Future Care Needs and Cost Analysis

-The primary report for individuals involved in class action matters with complex or catastrophic injuries.
-Each participant receives an individualized, comprehensive assessment that projects their specific lifetime care needs and costs, providing detailed projections of future care needs and associated costs of each individual.
+The primary report for individuals in class action matters with complex injuries.
+Each participant receives an individualized assessment projecting lifetime care requirements and associated costs.

 Cost Projection of Future Care Needs

-Ideal for individuals in class action matters with less complex injuries where a standardized, focused cost estimation is sufficient.
-The flat-fee structure and streamlined process make this report type particularly efficient for large groups with defined medical issues.
+Ideal for individuals in class action matters with less complex injuries.
+The flat-fee structure and streamlined process make this report type particularly efficient for large groups.

 Future Loss of Services Needs and Costs Analysis

-Quantifies the future cost of replacing practical services affected by the harm, including caregiving, housekeeping, household management, home maintenance, transportation, and other support needs, where applicable to the individual participant.
+Quantifies the future cost of replacing the practical services formerly provided by the deceased, including caregiving, housekeeping, homemaking, property maintenance, and related household tasks.

 Life Care Plan Critiques

-Reviews opposing expert assessments within the class action, evaluating whether the methodology is consistent across participants, whether individual care needs have been properly assessed, and whether cost projections are supported by each individual's clinical evidence.
+Reviews opposing expert assessments, evaluating whether the methodology is consistent across participants, whether individual care needs have been properly assessed, and whether cost projections are supported by clinical evidence.

 Frequently Asked Questions